Christine Halvorson, Program Director at Rainforest Foundation US, shares her thoughts and support for the Land Rights Now movement.

-I’ve been excited to read a heap of recent studies that show the important role that indigenous peoples play in protecting the rainforest.
-This newest study by Rights and Resources Initiative (RRI) adds more even more evidence—and lays bare the need for governments to do more to recognize indigenous and community land rights.
+I’ve been excited to read a heap of recent studies that show the important role that indigenous peoples play in protecting rainforests.
+A new study by Rights and Resources Initiative adds even more evidence—and lays bare the need for governments to do more to recognize indigenous and community land rights.

 To this end, various organizations are launching a Global Call to Action, aimed at doubling the global area of land recognized as owned or controlled by indigenous peoples and communities by 2020.
-Join the landrightsnow.org network and check out #landrightsnow.
+Join the Land Rights Now network and check out #LandRightsNow on social media.
 I’ve signed up already!

-This means that our support, as allies and funders, must be both flexible and support multiple strategies.
+This means that our support, as allies and funders, must be both flexible and comprehensive.